canada-ca/Open_First_Whitepaper/4_Open_Source_Code.md

 #### Managing Project Participation

 Open source software often brings together a disparate community of developers, ranging from volunteer hobbyists to commercial enterprises.
 In the absence of a formal management and communication structure as found in a unified corporate development environment, OSS communities use a variety of techniques to self-manage their projects in this environment.

-### Actions

-The GC will:

-- publish guidance for departments and agencies to release code developed internally as OSS;
-- use OSS in our projects and contribute back to the open source community;
-- publish as OSS all source code created or modified, whether developed in-house by government staff or through negotiated contracts, starting immediately;
-- be an active contributor to OSS projects that it or its clients utilize;
-- encourages contributions to its OSS projects, whether it be code, commentary, bug reports, feature requests, or overall strategic direction;
-- adopt permissive licenses for its OSS projects and comply to the licenses of OSS projects they contribute to.

 ### Preferred OSS licences